 - Inherent Risk is the level of risk to the organisation when no action has been taken to mitigate or reduce the risk.
-Simply put it is the risk before any treatments or controls are put in place. - Residual Risk is the level of risk to the organisation that remains after treatments and controls have been put in place. - Treatments are proposed actions that will modify the risk in a way to reduce either its likelihood or its consequence, sometimes both. - Controls are existing actions that are undertaken to modify the risk.
+Simply put it is the risk before any treatments or controls are put in place. - Residual Risk is the level of risk to the organisation that remains after controls have been put in place. - Treatments are proposed actions that will further modify the risk in a way to reduce either its likelihood or its consequence, sometimes both. - Controls are existing actions that are undertaken to modify the risk.
 These actions directly seek to reduce the likelihood or consequence of the risk.
 They are usually ongoing in nature and can involve management oversight, weekly or monthly checks, maintenance of infrastructure, training etc.

-It is important to ensure that the richness of the risk analysis undertaken needs to be comparable with the magnitude of the risk being assessed.
+It is important to ensure the risk analysis undertaken is comparable with the magnitude of the risk being assessed.
 A minor risk to begin with does not need an extensive analysis, however it is important to understand, through consultation and research, that some risks that appear to be insignificant, can in fact have significant impacts in the right circumstances.

-Considering interdependence - how risks can affect each other and become more severe

-An important part of risk analysis is looking at the interdependence between risks.
+Considering interdependence - how risks can affect each other and become more severe - An important part of risk analysis is looking at the interdependence between risks.
 It is very rare that only one risk will be realised at a time.
 The greatest amount of pain or damage is caused when multiple risks are realised at the same time.
-Whilst a control may be adequate to deal with a risk on its own, should five or six risks materialise at the same time, the individual control/s may be inadequate to mitigate the risk/s and prevent them from becoming an issue.

 Practitioners should be mindful of risks that are related to one another and as such will most likely eventuate at the same point in time.
 Careful examination is needed to ensure that the treatments and controls in place are sufficient to minimise or mitigate those risks as a whole.